pandas-dev/pandas/doc/source/contributing_docstring.rst

 * `astype` and `pandas.to_datetime`, as users may be reading the documentation of `astype` to know how to cast as a date, and the way to do it is with `pandas.to_datetime`
+* `where` is related to `numpy.where`, as its functionality is based on it

 When deciding what is related, you should mainly use your common sense and think about what can be useful for the users reading the documentation, especially the less experienced ones.

+When relating to other methods (mainly `numpy`), use the name of the module first (not an alias like `np`).
+If the function is in a module which is not the main one, like `scipy.sparse`, list the full module (e.g.
+`scipy.sparse.coo_matrix`).

 This section, as the previous, also has a header, "See Also" (note the capital S and A).
 Also followed by the line with hyphens, and preceded by a blank line.

-After the header, we will add a line for each related method or function, followed by a space, a colon, another space, and a short description that illustrated what this method or function does, and why is it relevant in this context.
+After the header, we will add a line for each related method or function, followed by a space, a colon, another space, and a short description that illustrated what this method or function does, why is it relevant in this context, and what are the key differences between the documented function and the one referencing.
 The description must also finish with a dot.

 Note that in "Returns" and "Yields", the description is located in the following line than the type.
 But in this section it is located in the same line, with a colon in between.
+If the description does not fit in the same line, it can continue in the next ones, but it has to be indenteted in them.

 For example: